near/DX/README.md

 ## Developer Repositories

-Below you will find an overview of essential repositories when building on NEAR Protocol.
+An overview of essential repositories when building on NEAR Protocol.

 ### 📝 Docs